meows/racket/docs/peano.md

 objects to new symbols with deliberate cultural meaning, we might instead arbitrarily assign the result of `==` to either `0` or `0++`, with a wink about how `0++` means `true`, and `0` means `false`.

+That we can map many mathematical expressions into categories differentiated on consistency is what matters, not that we name something `0` or `false`.

 ## Unit Test